 - Can you show us some stats from other schools using UNHCEMS®?

-View stats from four of our RCC hosted CEMS systems by clicking this link.
-These stats show the type of usage you can expect by comparing the number of users and rooms you have versus four other universities using UNHCEMS®.
+View stats from eight of our RCC hosted CEMS systems by clicking this link.
+These stats show the type of usage you can expect by comparing the number of users and rooms you have versus eight other universities using UNHCEMS®.

 - Can we use our existing barcode technology with UNHCEMS®?